 Instead of dumping them into the recycling bin or trashing them with other landfill items you can refurbish cardboard boxes in several inventive ways.

 For example, you can paint them and create unique storage totes.
 When you don’t use them, they can fit one into another like Russian dolls, saving your space this way.

 If you’re a cat person, you must’ve realized that cats have a thing for cardboard boxes.
 You can convert several of those into a cat castle with plenty of ledges to climb on and walls to scratch.

 First, the cardboard is separated from other paper products.
-Then it is packed into bales and sent to a mill to be shredded into small pieces.
+Then it's packed into bales and sent to a mill to be shredded into small pieces.

 In the next step, a pulping machine uses water and chemicals to soften and break down the paperboard items into fibers.

 The remaining ink and packaging tape are filtered from the pulp and the paper fibers bond together.
 In this process, the machine stirs and rolls the pulp several times to create the right consistency all throughout.

 Once the mixing process is done, the fibers are rolled out one last time and dried out.
-The result of recycling is reels of brown paper that can be used to make new paper products.
+The result of recycling are reels of brown paper that can be used to make new paper products.

 You should recycle cardboard because it’s good for the environment and local sustainability.
 Recycling helps save natural resources and energy needed to make virgin cardboard.
 It also removes cardboard from the waste system and creates new jobs.
 Also, brown packing boxes have an exceptionally high recycling rate of 92.9%.